-7.8 Focus Group Discussions Conducted by the External Monitoring Consultant
+7.8 Focus Group Discussions conducted by the External Monitoring consultant

-29. During the preparation of the compliance report N2 (CR 2) the EMC conducted six (6) meetings (during November 24)6 with the project affected people covered under CR 2.
-These meetings were carried out in the format of Focus Group Discussions.
-The major topics for the discussion were pre-defined based on the findings of telephone interviews, Key Informant Interviews, analyses of Grievances and the findings on project site visit on November 24, 2022.
-The table below provides the gender-disaggregated figures of FGD participants.
+26. During the preparation of the compliance report N2 (CR 2) the EMC conducted six (6) meetings (During November 246) with the project affected people covered under CR 2.
+These meetings were carried out in the format of Focus Group Discussions to analyse overall satisfaction of APs during the LARP implementation.
+The outcomes of FGDs were examined by RD/CSC to be informed of overall perspeption and any concerns/issues raised by residents for further elaboration and improvement of consultation processes as needed.